Meet the Owners: The Pokagon Tribe

 - Tribal Recognition was not restored until September of 1994 under President Clinton.

-From Jesuit letters of the time, it was known that Leopold Pokagon was a forceful advocate of peace and a great orator who worked diligently to keep his people out of war with white settlers.
+From Jesuit letters of the time, it was known that Leopold Pokagon was a forceful advocate of peace and a great orator who worked diligently to keep his people out of the war with white settlers.

 In the late 1820s Chief Leopold Pokagon was forced to sell over a million acres of tribal land to the United States government at a price of three cents an acre.
-The area of of land sold surrounded southern Lake Michigan included the area of Chicago where the State Street bridge spans the river.
+The area of land sold surrounding southern Lake Michigan included the area of Chicago where the State Street bridge spans the river.
 Despite the fact the Potawatomi were being run off their land, Pokagon maintained friendly relations with white settlers.

 In 1840 the Pokagon obtained from Judge Epaphroditus Ranson, then an associate judge of the Michigan State Supreme Court, an opinion stating that as Christian, land-owning farmers, the Catholic Potawatomi were protected from forcible relocation by rights found in Michigan law.
 By way of Father Badin’s influence and General Brady’s acceptance of the court ruling, an amendment was made to the Treaty of Chicago (1833) which allowed the Pokagon Band to remain on the land of their fathers while almost all the rest of the Potawatomi people were removed west of the Mississippi.